Information for Families

 Open communication between UNH and families is important for us to meet student needs.
 If the student has a learning, physical, dietary, behavioral, mental health, or medical need that requires accommodation, awareness, or support, please provide that information within the online registration questions.
 Also feel free to contact the program manager, or Cathy Leach (contact info below).
 Communicating with use early will result in the student's maximum success in the youth program and will allow for sufficient time for UNH staff to follow up with families, if needed.
 Subsequent follow up may include learning more about the student's needs within the context of a program's structure and expectations academically and socially.

-Please refer to our general "Essential Skills" list (on the website shortly) for an understanding of the basic structure, expectations, and activities of our youth programs.
+Please refer to our general "Essential Skills" list for an understanding of the basic expectations for participants in our youth programs.
 For questions or concerns relating to a particular program, please contact that program director.

 Cathy Leach, Summer Youth Programs, 603-862-3266 (phone); TTY Users: 7-1-1 (Relay NH); or firstname.lastname@example.org.

 UNH Summer Youth Program Deposit, Payment, and Refund Procedures - New for 2017 – Please read!